JuliaStats/Klara.jl/doc/sphinx/source/user_guide/intro.rst

 * *States and chains*.
 Proposed Monte Carlo samples are organized systematically with the help of a state and chain type system.
 This way, values can be passed around and stored without re-allocating memory.
-At the same time, the state/chain type system offers scope for extending the current functionality if storing of less usual components is intended.
+At the same time, the state/chain type system offers scope for extending the current functionality if it is required to store less usual components.

 * *Detailed configuration of output storage in memory or in file*.
 The chain resulting from a Monte Carlo simulation can be saved in memory or can be written directly to a file stream.
 Detailed output configuration is possible, allowing to